 Every day, we start our learning with ‘Wake Up, Shake Up’ for 10 minutes where we get our bodies moving and awake and our brains ready to learn!

-Each term we send home a curriculum newsletter to inform parents of the learning going on in the classroom and also of ways you can help out.
+Each term we post curriculum information on Class Dojo to inform parents of the learning going on in the classroom and also of ways you can help out.

 The curriculum at Batley Grammar School, Primary Phase, is designed to provide a broad and balanced education that meets the needs of all pupils and gives them the skills, knowledge and understanding to prepare them for their future lives.